 How employers are doing their part

 Workers are also taking it on themselves to increase their education level and skills.
-About 1 in 5 workers are going back to school, earning a certification or participating in training in 2017 to make themselves more marketable.
+About 1 in 5 workers are earning a certification or participating in training to make themselves more marketable.

 Are you thinking about going back to school or enrolling in a training program?
 Before committing, make sure to ask yourself these important questions.